mike-romello/FratChat/README.md

     - node: 14.16.1
     - npm: 6.14.12
 3. Run `npm install` in the /frontend folder
+4. Run `npm install` in the /backend folder
 4. Run `ng serve` to launch local angular app